Can you believe Easter is just around the corner?

-My friend Nancy over at a calibama state of mind first told me about this, and I think it’s a hoot.
+MAKE BUNNY FOOTPRINTS.
+A friend of mine gave me this idea, and I think it’s a hoot.
 All you need to do is draw a set of over-sized rabbit feet on a piece of paper, cut them out, place them on the floor, and sprinkle flour or talcum powder around the edges.
 If you strategically place these all over the house, your child will be even more convinced the Easter bunny was there!

 If you enjoyed these Easter traditions for kids, please share them on Pinterest!